airnativeextensions/nativeextensions-documentation/docs/nativemaps/google-maps.md

 - Create Credentials
   - Select Credentials
   - Click "Create credentials" and select "API key"
-  - Copy the generated API key and use it to replace `YOUR_API_KEY` in your manifest additions below
+  - Copy the generated **API key** and use it to configure your application later

 ## Restricting the API Key